jaumevr15/Bicing-Stations-Analysis/README.md

 * Particularly, data has been aggregated hourly.
 Obtaining the average amount of bikes for each station, on each particular hour.
 * Once this process is done, each hour (from 00:00 to 23:00) becomes a column-feature to build the model.

-#### Geolocation features (2_geolocation_cluster.ipynb)
+#### Geolocation features (2_geolocation_cluster_model.ipynb)
-* Geolocation in lattitude and longitude are added from the bicing_ws_laurent.csv dataset.
+* Geolocation in latitude and longitude are added from the bicing_ws_laurent.csv dataset.
 * Also added distance of each station from Plaça Catalunya using Geopy.

-## Analysis
-* Overview the general steps you went through to analyze your data in order to test your hypothesis.
+#### The model features (2_geolocation_cluster_model.ipynb)
+The features of the model are then the following:
-* Document each step of your data exploration and analysis.
+* 24 columns for each hour of the day and its behaviour.
-* Include charts to demonstrate the effect of your work.
-* If you used Machine Learning in your final project, describe your feature selection process.
+* Capacity of the station.
+* Distance in KM from the station to Plaça Catalunya.
+* Long/Lat coordinates

+## Analysis (3_analysis.ipynb)
+* Once the data has been organized to have the hourly behaviour, and clustered into the different outputs, it can already be displayed by using different visualisation tools.
+* The first insights by plotting the behaviour of the different clutters show clear different patterns of behaviour throughout the day.
+* These patterns, together with map visualisation through Tableau.
+Help understanding the features that are relevant to be classified in one cluster or the other.

+#### The clusters analysis:
+* Cluster 1: Stations to be half-full at most part of the day, but generally do not get completely full.
+Map locates the stations of this cluster below Gran Via and Meridiana, generally in pretty dense and busy areas.
+* Cluster 2: Stations of cluster 3 tend to be empty throughout most part of the day.
+This could be because of the higher elevation of these stations, and also because there might be areas where users tend to take bikes very fast.
+* Cluster 3: Stations from this cluster behave as work/educational locations.
+At morning rush hour the tendency is to get filled by bikes and then it slowly gets empty towards the end of the day.
+Map proves that they are located near office/university areas.
+* Cluster 4: Stations that behave as moderate Residentials, getting emptier at morning rush hour and slowly increasing the % of bikes.
+Especially located in Sants/Eixample/Sant Andreu/Gràcia.
+* Cluster 5: Stations behave as extreme residential locations with more extreme behavior than, for example, Cluster 4.
+This is due to the fact that these stations are located at areas of Barcelona which have low elevation and purely residential.

 ## Model Training and Evaluation
 *Include this section only if you chose to include ML in your project.*